 Emphasis on specific medical terminology related to pharmacy.
 Focuses on how to interpret prescription or medication orders, including how to interpret medical abbreviations and terminology.
-Prerequisite: concurrent enrollment in AHE 130, completion of AHE 102, 106 and HMATH 100 with a minimum C grade or department chair permission.
+Prerequisite: concurrent enrollment in AHE 130, completion of AHE 102 or AHE 160 and 161, AHE 106 and HMATH 100 with a minimum C grade.